The Foreign Investment Regulation Review: South Africa

 Typical transactional structures

-Foreign investors seeking to establish a physical presence in South Africa for the purpose of setting up new facilities or engaging in merger and acquisition activity typically establish a company to serve as a subsidiary.
+Foreign investors who seek to establish a physical presence in South Africa for the purpose of setting up new facilities or engaging in merger and acquisition activity typically establish a company to serve as a subsidiary.
 There are no restrictions on foreign investors incorporating a company as a subsidiary (or otherwise) in South Africa under the Companies Act of 2008 (the Companies Act).
 Most foreign investors incorporate a private company, which must have at least one director and shareholder.
 The directors of a private company need not be South African.
 However, a private company may not have more than 50 members (shareholders).
 Should the foreign investor require an entity that may have more than 50 members, a public company may be its optimal corporate vehicle.
 Public companies are generally used where the founders anticipate offering securities to the public through IPOs, for instance.
 Both private and public companies attract limited liability, meaning that a shareholder's liability is restricted to its investment in the company.
 These companies are categorised as profit companies; other profit companies include personal liability companies, which are used by professional services providers, such as law firms.
 The Companies Act also makes provision for non-profit companies, which are obliged to apply their income and assets exclusively towards the promotion of the company's main objects.

 The Companies Act also permits foreign investors to set up an external or domesticated company.
 An external company is a foreign company conducting business activities in South Africa through a branch office (referenced in the discussion of foreign banks below).
 The Companies Act requires that external companies submit their annual returns to the Companies and Intellectual Property Commission Office.
 The Companies Act also provides for the domestication of foreign companies.
 A foreign company may make application for the transfer of its registration in a foreign jurisdiction to South Africa and upon approval of that application the foreign company will 'exist' as a company in terms of the Companies Act (as if it had originally been incorporated and registered as such).
 Except as set out in the discussion in Section II, there are no requirements for the shareholders or directors of any of these companies to be South African.
 Where a foreign investor incorporates a local subsidiary, that subsidiary is treated as a local company for all intents and purposes.
 South African Exchange Control regulations apply to that subsidiary, including (without limitation) the requirement that the local subsidiary's transfer of intellectual property to an offshore affiliate be licensed to the affiliate and made subject to a taxable royalty payable to the local subsidiary.